learn-co-curriculum/phase-3-metaprogramming-custom-errors/README.md

 this reading and the following lab, we'll practice building simple custom errors.

 Code along with the instructions below.
-There are no tests to pass, so you will need to submit this manually.

 ## A Refresher on Inheritance